fatah4561/go-firebase-cloud-message-server/readme.md

 # About

-Simple quickstart google cloud message server using go programming language / golang, **this is the server** (to send the messages) if you need client apps visit [firebase github](https://github.com/firebase):
+Simple quickstart google firebase cloud message server using go programming language / golang, **this is the server** (to send the messages) if you need client apps visit [firebase github](https://github.com/firebase):

 - [Android firebase client apps](https://github.com/firebase/quickstart-android)